CHIME-Pulsar-Timing/CHIME-Pulsar_automated_filterbank/README.md

 `ln -s $FULL_PATH_TO_FILTERBANK $DESTINATION`

 # CHIME-Pulsar_automated_filterbank
-the best way to run is to run the following command, it will submit two jobs per `observation.fil`, the first one runs the presto pipeline, the second will run the FETCH pipeline, which is dependent on the success of the first job.
+*make sure your have adjusted your channel mask in pipeline config.py* the best way to run is to run the following command, it will submit two jobs per `observation.fil`, the first one runs the presto pipeline, the second will run the FETCH pipeline, which is dependent on the success of the first job.

 `check_single_pulse.sh -b -d $DM $Filterbank/Fits_files`